 Although further than Twizel, there are plenty of amazing things to do in Lake Tekapo such as swimming in the lake, wandering the lupins (in season), visiting the Church of the Good Shepard, and going stargazing.
 Overall, Lake Tekapo is just a stunning place to stay!

 The issue with Lake Tekapo is that it’s just as popular as Mount Cook Village and in my opinion a stop on its own.
 So if you’ve left it too late Tekapo may also be booked up and if you haven’t, well, make it a stop on your New Zealand road trip!

-The last option that’s only just over an hour drive from Mount Cook Village is the small town of Omarama.
-In all honesty, I haven’t spent much time in Omarama and usually only stop in for fuel, however, it is actually slightly closer to Mount Cook than Lake Tekapo and there are a few things to do in town you might find interesting.
+The last option that’s only just over an hour’s drive from Mount Cook Village is the small town of Omarama.
+In all honesty, I haven’t spent much time in Omarama and usually only stop in for fuel, however, it is actually slightly closer to Mount Cook than Lake Tekapo and there are few things to do in town you might find interesting.

 Another popular thing to do is to visit the Omarama Clay Cliffs.
 This stunning rock formation is well worth a quick visit on your road trip!